 A training plan will be developed and maintained by the Captain of Administration.
 It is the responsibility of the Captain of Administration to maintain, review, and update the training plan on an annual basis.
 The plan will address the following areas:

 - Legislative changes and changes in case law

 - State-mandated training

-- Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act
+- Prison Rape Elimination Act (PREA)

 - High-liability issues training

-- Training on UOPD policies and procedures
+- Training on department policies and procedures

+- Trauma-informed practices (ORS 181A.445)